chbh-opensource/chbh-on-bear/docs/mri/hardware/stimulus_equipment.md

 KbCheck on Windows, and KbCheck(-3) on Linux should suffice to recover the 't' press.
 When you want to ignore successive 't' during recovery of Response Box keypresses use DisableKeysForKbCheck.

-Example code using the more complex KbQueue is provided [here](https://github.com/theCHBH/fMRI/blob/master/SampleTriggerCodeCHBH_Windows).
+Example code using the more complex KbQueue is provided on [Github](https://github.com/theCHBH/fMRI/blob/master/SampleTriggerCodeCHBH_Windows).

 The SIEMENS Prisma produces a 1us impulse which is delivered fibre-optically to the SIEMENS Interface Box behind the console PC.
 This has two settings, TOGGLE and IMPULSE, and requires USB power.
 Ensure IMPULSE is selected.
 The BNC output of this SIEMENS Interface Box is relayed to the NATA Response Interface, with potential breakout for other devices.